-On Wednesday 11th, 2020 March the World Health organisation classified COVID-19 as a pandemic.
+In March 2020, the World Health Organisation classified COVID-19 as a pandemic.
 The spread of COVID-19 surpassed the expectations of health experts and lead to the implementation of extraordinary measures.
-These measures have put strain on many people’s lives, especially the lives of people on the autism spectrum.
+These measures have put a strain on many people’s lives, especially the lives of people on the autism spectrum.
 It is crucial that the rights of autistic people are not overlooked and that pre-existing issues are not intensified at this time of crisis and confinement.

 At this time, it is essential that autistic people and their families are provided with resources and accessible tools to understand and communicate about the situation and constant changes linked to the COVID-19.
 To support this need, Autism-Europe has gathered useful resources and tips from our members, partners and other stakeholders from across Europe in different languages on how to deal with issues surrounding COVID-19.
 The list includes resources to help cope with stress and uncertainty, social stories and visual guides, and other support initiatives, resources and tips from the autism community.